Syedaaneesa/Auto-Rehab/README.md

 ## 🚀 Deployment & Maintenance

-The website was deployed on a secure WordPress hosting environment that includes:
+The website was deployed on a secure WordPress hosting environment featuring:
-– Automated backups to ensure full data protection and reliability.
-– Continuous plugin and theme updates to maintain optimal performance and stability.
+– Automated backups for complete data protection and reliability – Ongoing plugin and theme updates to ensure optimal performance and stability

 Deployed on a secure WordPress hosting environment with:
 – Automated backups to protect data and ensure reliability